funkybob/django-nap/docs/datamapper/index.rst

 DataMappers
 ===========

-DataMappers function to reduce Python objects into simple data types supported by JSON, and to expand JSON into Python objects.
-They are an alternative approach to using Serialisers.

 As the name suggests, a DataMapper will map properties on themselves to your object.
 They allow you to easily write proxy objects, primarily for converting between serialised (JSON) and live (Python) formats of your resources.
+They are an alternative approach to using Serialisers.

 ..
 Warning::
     Since a DataMapper instance retain a reference to the object they are bound